-As a natural outgrowth of our organizational values and mission, the board of directors, the medical staff and the employees of Saint Francis Medical Center jointly affirm and recognize the following rights and responsibilities of patients.
+As a natural outgrowth of our organizational values and mission, the board of directors, medical staff, and employees of Saint Francis Medical Center jointly affirm and recognize the following rights and responsibilities of patients.
 These rights and responsibilities apply to all patients, including neonatal, pediatric and adult.
 If you have any questions regarding this information, please ask your healthcare provider to contact a supervisor or manager:

-Often you or your family may feel there is a need for protective services (i.e., guardianship, conservatorship, child or adult protective services).
-You may have a complaint you wish to file.
-The medical center will provide you with a list of those names, addresses and phone numbers and will assist you in any way they can.
+You or your family may feel there is a need for protective services (i.e., guardianship, conservatorship, child or adult protective services).
+If you have a complaint you wish to file, the medical center will provide you with a list of those names, addresses, and phone numbers and will assist you in any way they can.

 You have the right to reasonable safety as far as Medical Center practices and environment are concerned.